qalva/tubeless/GUIDE.md

 ### Theme & Language
 *   **Dark Mode**: Switch between dark and light themes using the moon/sun icon.
 *   **Localization**: Tubeless supports 11+ languages.
 Change it in the **General** settings.
+*   **Checking for Updates**: Functional checking for updates in the extension options.

 ### Quick Access
 *   The sidebar in the settings page automatically tracks which settings you use most and pins them to the "Quick Access" row.